-This is the third and final post of our series about Hurricane Preparedness Week, which takes place May 7 - May 13.
+This is the third and final post of our series about Hurricane Preparedness Week.
 Our previous post investigated the story behind hurricane names.
 We hope you and your family stay safe during this upcoming hurricane season.

 Attention home and business owners: have you suffered property damage after the last hurricane?
 Has your insurance company lowballed or denied your claim?
 If so, our hurricane insurance lawyers may be able to help.
 Visit HurricaneLawyer.com to learn more today.